Are drugs or alcohol ruining your life?

 - Personality disorders – A diagnosis of “borderline personality disorder,” especially, correlates with higher rates of substance abuse and addiction.

-- PTSD – Research has revealed that traumatic experiences in early childhood are at the root of many addictions.
+- Post Truamatic Stress Disorder (PTSD) – Research has revealed that traumatic experiences in early childhood are at the root of many addictions.
 PTSD is defined by a constellation of symptoms related to the experience of a traumatic event.
 Substance abuse often arises as an effort to cope with these often painful and uncomfortable symptoms.

 - Schizophrenia – Characterized by hallucinations, delusions and irrational thoughts, the diagnosis frequently occurs alongside substance abuse, especially alcohol, cocaine and marijuana.